John-Abbott-College/6P3-Notes/project/index.md

 * 3x reTerminal for the IoT computing devices.
 * Python/Bash for the on-device programming logic.
 * Microsoft Azure for the cloud infrastructure and IoT gateway.
-* TypeScript and Expo for the multi-platform user interface application.
+* TypeScript and Expo for the multi-platform control center application.

 :::{figure} assets/infrastructure.png

 Cloud infrastructure that will be used for the final project.
+Pretend that it says "Typscript App" instead of MAUI App!

 :::

+With some constraints, the goals and objectives of the IoT system will be up to your team.

+Your final product will be a codebase that is inheritable by future students and teachers in this program!

 ## Milestones

 The course project will consist of 5 milestones.

-More information about each of the milestones will be posted here soon.
+NOTE: the **Worth** percentage is a percentage of the project portion of your grade.

+- In connected objects: the project grade is 35% of your overall grade.
+- In app dev III: the project grade is 50% of your overall grade.

 :::{postlist}
 :location: Project